This Week at St. Thomas

 ACNA CYCLE OF PRAYER

-April 21, The Diocese of the Upper Midwest, Bishop Stewart Ruch and his wife, Katherine.
+May 12, The Diocese of the Southwest, Bishop Steven Tighe and his wife, Patricia.

 For the Spirit of Prayer BCP 647